Codependency is real. The link between narcissistic abuse and codependency, however, is a stereotype I’d like to dispel because it can be harmful.

 Although it is true that narcissists may target people with certain characteristics that they find appealing, let’s talk about what that really means.

-First, in terms of domestic violence, the National Coalition Against Domestic Violence states that, “Anyone can be a victim of domestic violence.
+The National Coalition Against Domestic Violence states that “Anyone can be a victim of domestic violence.
 There is NO “typical victim.”
 Victims of domestic violence come from all walks of life, varying age groups, all backgrounds, all communities, all education levels, all economic levels, all cultures, all ethnicities, all religions, all abilities, and all lifestyles.”